Olatubosun/rocksdb.docs/RocksDB-Contribution-Guide.md

 ## Debug Single Unit Test Failures

 RocksDB uses _gtest_.
-You can running specific unit test by running the test binary contains it.
+You can run specific unit test by running the test binary contains it.
 If you use GNU make, the test binary will be just under your checkpoint.
 For example, test `DBBasicTest.OpenWhenOpen` is in binary `db_basic_test`, so just run
 ```
 ./db_basic_test
 ```